tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger.md

 2. Click the **Manage Servers** tab in the console manager.
 3. Select **Apache Web Server** and click **Start**.
 4. Click the **Welcome** tab.
 Then click **Open Application Folder**.
-5. Drag the dist folder into the **htdocs** folder.
-(Everything inside htdocs is accessible from the localhost path.)
+5. Drag the **dist** folder into the **htdocs** folder.
+(Everything inside htdocs is accessible from the localhost path when the XAMPP server is running.)
 6. In your browser, go to **localhost/dist**.

 The Swagger UI display should appear.

-{: .note}
-The Swagger UI display shows the 2.0 version of the theme, note the [3.0 version as on the Swagger Petstore UI](http://petstore.swagger.io/), which hasn't officially been released.
-The 3.0 version is forthcoming in this tutorial.

 ### Interact with the Swagger UI

 1. Go to the URL where you uploaded your Swagger files.
 Alternatively, if you're using XAMPP locally, go to **localhost/dist**.
 2. In the upper-right corner, click **Authorize** and enter your [Mashape API key](docapis_get_auth_keys.html) in the dialog box's **value** field.
-If you don't have a Mashape API key, you can use **EF3g83pKnzmshgoksF83V6JB6QyTp1cGrrdjsnczTkkYgYrp8p**.
+If you don't have a Mashape API key, you can use `EF3g83pKnzmshgoksF83V6JB6QyTp1cGrrdjsnczTkkYgYrp8p`.
+3. Expand one of the endpoints.
+4. Click **Try it out**.
+The parameters become editable.
-3. Go to [Google Maps](https://maps.google.com) and search for an address.
+5. In another tab, go to [Google Maps](https://maps.google.com) and search for an address.
-4. Get the latitude and longitude from the URL, and plug it into your Swagger UI.
-(For example, **1.3319164** for lat, **103.7231246** for lng.
-This is Singapore.)
+6. Get the latitude and longitude from the URL, and plug it into your Swagger UI.
+For example, `1.3319164` for `lat`, `103.7231246` for `lng`.
+This is Singapore.
-5. Click **Try it out**.

 	  If successful, you should see something in the response body like this: